The Best and Cheapest Home Insurance Companies in Illinois in 2026

 • Excellent service

-• Above-average claims service
+• Above-average claims process

 • Local agents available

-• Can't buy a policy online
+• Can't completely buy a policy online

 Erie's customers tend to be very happy with the company's customer service and claims process.